oyyblin/galaxy-docs/doc-overview/1-into-the-galxe/overview.md

 ---
 # Overview

-Galxe is the largest Web3 credential data network in the world.
-Built on open and collaborative infrastructure, Galxe helps Web3 developers and projects leverage credential data to build better products and communities.
-At the same time, data curators are rewarded when credentials are used in Galxe’s Application Modules, Credential Oracle Engine, and Credential API.
+Galxe is the leading Web3 credential data network in the world.
+A collaborative credential infrastructure enabling brands and developers to engage communities and build robust products in Web3.

 ## Our Mission